atamalu/CV-Extra/README.md

 ================

 I made this page to give a bit of extra info on my skillsets for applications.
 For the code used, please see the `README.Rmd` file.
+My full CV is also in the `CV Files` folder

 -----